 Tuition for the Frog Street CDA program is $1,150 for the full 120-hour program.
 This includes the required textbooks to complete the coursework.

 Once your Frog Street CDA coursework is complete, the next step is to apply for your CDA credential.
-Candidates MUST submit an application directly to the Council, along with their full $425 application fee.
+Candidates MUST submit an application directly to the CDA Council for Professional Recognition, along with their full $425 application fee.

 Apply here for your CDA: https://www.cdacouncil.org/credentials/apply-for-cda#